-Last year an amendment was incorporated in the measure providing for the secret service, which provided that there should be no detail from the secret serv ice and no transfer therefrom. amendment in question was of benefit to no one excepting to criminals, and it seriously hampers the government in the detection of crime and the securing of justice.
-The chief argument in favor of the provision was that the congressmen did not them-selves wish to be investigated by the secret service men.
-Very little of such investigation has been done in the past but it is true that the work of the secre service agents was partly responsible for the indictment and conviction of a senator and a congressman for land frauds in Oregon.
-I do not believe that it is in Oregon.
-I do not believe that it is in the public interest to protect criminals n any branch of the public service, and exactly as we have again and again durpast seven years prosecuted and convicted such criminals who were in the executive branch of the government so in my belief we should be given amplemeans to prosecute them if found in the legislative branch.
-But if this is no onsidered desirable a special exception could be made in the law prohibiting the use of the secret service force in inves tigating members of the congress
+Last year an amendment was incor porated in the measure providing for the ecret service, which provided that there should be no detail from the secret service and no transfer therefrom.
+The amendment in question was of benefit to no one excepting to criminals, and it seriously hampers the government in the detection of crime and the securing of justice.
+The chief argument in of the provision was the congressmen did not them-selves wish to be investigated by the secret service men.
+Very little of such investigation has been done in the past but it is true that the work of the secret service agents was partly responsible for the indictment and conviction of a senator and a congressman for land frauds Oregon.
+I do not believe that it is in the public interest to protect criminals in any branch of the public service, and exactly as we have again and again durconvicted such criminals who were in the executive branch of the government so in my belief we should be given ample means to prosecute them if found in the legislative branch.
+But if this is no onsidered desirable a special exception could be made in the law prohibiting the use of the secret service force in investigating members of the congress.

 Postal Savings Banks.

-I again renew my recommendation for postal savings banks, for depositgovernment behind them.
-The object the wage-earner and person of mod aggregate vast sums of money would be strumentality of the postal savings
+I again renew my recommendation for postal savings banks, for depositing savings with the security of the government behind them.
+The object is to encourage thrift and economy in the wage-earner and person of moderate means.
+It is believed that in the aggregate vast sums of money would b brought into circulation through the instrumentality of the postal savings